 New Jersey Legal Malpractice Attorney

-Attorneys may sued for committing fraud and deceit on their own clients.
+Attorneys may be sued for committing fraud and deceit on their own clients.
 Fraud occurs when an attorney makes a material misrepresentation of fact which he knows is false, with the intent that the client will rely upon it or act upon it in some way, and then the client actually does, in fact, rely upon it, or act upon it, and is damaged as a result.
 Fraud may also occur when the attorney makes a material omission of fact – that is, conceals something that should have been disclosed – and the client relies to his detriment on the absence of the information.

 The American Bar Association Model Rules of Professional Conduct contain a general policy against dishonest conduct, declaring that it is professional misconduct for a lawyer to “engage in conduct involving dishonesty, fraud, deceit or misrepresentation.”
 In fact, ABA Rule 8.4(c) applies not only to dishonest conduct occurring in the course of representing a client but to dishonest conduct in a lawyer’s private life.